kumpmati/treexpress/README.md

 Write express.js servers in JSX.

 Juicepress is a small library that allows you to write the most basic parts of an express server using custom JSX tags.
+It supports simple custom components along with the built-in tags.
 It is not reactive, meaning the components are run only once at the start of the server.
-It is written in typescript, and the typescript compiler is used to transpile the JSX.
+It is written in typescript and the typescript compiler is used to transpile the JSX.

 ## Example